28th Amendment (Equal Rights)

 - On January 22, 2021 Representative Carolyn Maloney (D-NY ) sent a letter to the Biden Administration asking them to remove the OLC memo and ensure the 28th Amendment is certified and published (Rep. Maloney's press release is here).

-- On the week of March 15th we anticipate a vote in the House of Representatives.
-Because Rep. Speier's identical resolution was passed in the 116th Congress, it is eligible for a floor vote without a committee hearing as long as the vote occurs before April.
+- On March 17th the House of Representatives passed House Joint Resolution 17 to remove the deadline on the Equal Rights Amendment (see vote tally here).
+Because Rep. Speier's identical resolution was passed in the 116th Congress, it was eligible for a floor vote without a committee hearing.

 Although the formal publication* of the 28th Amendment in our Constitution can occur independently from congressional recognition, recognition by the 117th Congress is considered an important action because of the inevitable Supreme Court challenge by equality opponents (the case most likely to be considered is Virginia v Ferriero and we track the major court filings on this FAQ page).